pkck28/Spam-Detector-For-SMS/README.md

 # Spam-Detector-For-SMS
 It is a small Machine Learning Project for classifying whether a message is a Spam or Not a Spam.
+It is based on Navies Bayes Algorithm.